The Humble Origins of the Harvard Yard

 Lincoln University of Pennsylvania was the United State’s first historically black college.
 It was founded in 1853 under the name Ashmun University, after Jehudi Ashmun.
-Ashmun is known for leading a settling expedition to Liberia and helping establish a constitution which enabled black people to hold positions of government.
+Ashmun is known for leading a settling expedition to Liberia and helping establish a constitution that enabled black people to hold positions of government.

-The reason behind the founding of this university is that John Miller Dickey could not find a college willing to accept a freedman James Amos.
+The reason behind the founding of this university is that John Miller Dickey could not find a college willing to accept a freedman, James Amos.
 Rather than continue his futile attempts to convince pre-existing colleges to accept Amos, Dickey proposed a new university “for the scientific, classical and theological education of colored youth of the male sex.”
 It was renamed Lincoln University in 1866 in honor of President Lincoln.

 College of William and Mary Hold Origins for Greek Life